-227 Statistics (4) UC:CSU (CAN STAT 2)
+227 Statistics (4) UCrCSU (CAN STAT 2)

-Prerequisise: A grade of "C" or better in Mathematics 125, or equivalent high school preparation and a satisfactory score on the Intermediate Aigebra Placement test.
+Prerequisite: Mathematics 125 with a grade of "C" or better, or equivalent high school preparation and a satisfactory score on the Intermediate Algebra Placement Test.

 Discusses averages, variability, graphical techniques, probability, hypothesis testing, sampling, estimation, correlation, prediction, and linear regression.
 Emphasis is on the collection and analysis of data and how inferences about a population are made from a sample.